 Examples of established instructional coaching programmes for teachers include the SIPIC programme, the TRI model, Content Focused Coaching and My Teaching Partner.
-In the UK, Ark Teacher Training and the Institute for Teaching are two prominent users of instructional coaching.
+In the UK, Ark Teacher Training, Ambition Institute and Steplab are three prominent providers of instructional coaching.

 What is the evidence for instructional coaching?

 In 2007, a careful review of the literature found only nine rigorously evaluated CPD interventions in existence.
 This is a remarkable finding, which shows how little we knew about effective CPD just a decade ago.

 Fortunately, there has been an explosion of good research on CPD since then and my reading of the literature is that instructional coaching is now the best-evidenced form of CPD we have.
 In the rest of the blog, I will set out four ways in which I think the evidence base for instructional coaching is superior.